 The wedding of a cousin I hadn’t seen in ages was the perfect excuse we needed to escape the dreary November weather we were having in Ontario.
-So, off we went with the kids for an extended weekend in sunny California.
+So, off we went with the kids for an extended weekend in sunny San Francisco with Kids.
 It would be the kids’ first trip to the bustling city of San Francisco and it would be D’s first flight outside of Canada.
-There are so many places to visit and 5 things to do in San Francisco with Kids it was hard to narrow down.
+There are so many places to visit and with all of the amazing things to do in San Francisco with kids, it was hard to narrow down.
 Below are the five places we visited finally chose!

 1. Golden Gate Bridge

 A visit to this iconic San Francisco landmark is a must.
 The Golden Gate Bridge was constructed in 1937 and at the time it was the world’s longest and tallest suspension structure.
 It has six lanes for vehicles and a pedestrian walkway that affords amazing views.
 However, as we were with our kids, we opted to admire the bridge from the Vista Point where there are plenty of fields for them to run and play and we could show them spooky Alcatraz prison off in the distance.

 With a natural incline of 27°, the bank proved too much for vehicles to climb so eight curves were added to lessen the gradient of Lombard street.
 You can take the Powell and Hyde cable car and stop off at the top of the street.
 Since we had a rental car, we drove.
 From the top, Kevin drove down the “most crooked street in the world” at a blazing speed of 5 miles per hour while I opted to walk down one of the sets of paved steps found on either side of the street so I could take pictures.
 The street is very picturesque with colorful homes and flowering gardens that followed every curve.
 The kids enjoyed waving at me from the car as I beat them to the bottom of the street.

 3. Fisherman’s Wharf and Pier 39